Budget hotel network pioneer OYO raises $250M led by SoftBank’s Vision Fund

 India-based OYO, a startup that pioneered and popularized the concept of budget hotel networks, has closed $250 million in new funding led by SoftBank’s Vision Fund.

-The startup was founded in 2013 by Thiel Fellow Ritesh Agarwal, now aged 24, and the concept centers around standardizing the quality of India’s wildly-differentiated affordable hotels, and providing some structure to make bookings simple and customer service simplified.
+The startup was founded in 2013 by Thiel Fellow Ritesh Agarwal, now aged 24, and the concept centers around standardizing the quality of India’s wildly differentiated affordable hotels, and providing some structure to make bookings simple and customer service simplified.

-The answer is an app-based service that lets customer book hotels and manage their experience through their smartphone.
+The answer is an app-based service that lets customers book hotels and manage their experience through their smartphone.
 Not just that but it also provides basic guarantees of service.

 Being sure that you’ll get hot water, clean sheets, WiFi and a responsive concierge might not sound a lot, but they’ll give the average traveler piece of mind as anyone who has ever navigated India or other Asian emerging markets can testify to.
 Likewise, with prices of under 1,000 INR ($15.60), rooms are more affordable than many nationwide hotels while providing common quality.